jessepav/lacygoill-wiki-backup/vim/autocmd.md

    - `'3'` matches `/tmp/file3`, `/tmp/file13`, `/tmp/file23`, ...
    - when there is more than one match, `bufname()` returns an empty string

-Solution: Cast the string into a number immediately.
+Solution: Convert the string into a number.

 That is, don't write this:

     expand('<abuf>')

 But this:

+    str2nr(expand('<abuf>'))

+Alternatively, cast the string into a number like this:

     0+expand('<abuf>')